 Chapter 93A is a consumer protection law against unfair or deceptive practices.
-It allows consumers to bring civil lawsuits against businesses (a category which includes landlords) for damages that may include actual losses, compensatory damages and legal expenses.
+It allows consumers to bring civil lawsuits against businesses (a category that includes landlords) for damages that may include actual losses, compensatory damages, and legal expenses.
 Furthermore, courts may award triple the damages.
 Thus, it is important for landlords to understand rental laws and reduce liability.
 Here are a few examples of common Chapter 93A lawsuits against landlords.

 Security Deposit Disputes

-One of the most common lawsuits against landlords relate to security deposits.
+One of the most common lawsuits against landlords relates to security deposits.
 Landlords may not charge more than one month’s rent for security deposits.
 Additionally, the funds must be placed into a separate escrow account within a Massachusetts bank.
 Interest must be paid out yearly.
 Upon vacating the unit, landlords must return security deposits within 30 days and provide evidence of repair costs for any amounts withheld.
-Failure to do any of these things can leave a landlord at risk for a Chapter 93A lawsuit.
+Failure to do any of these things can leave a landlord at risk of a Chapter 93A lawsuit.

 Property Maintenance Issues